 As I bring your frightful journey to a close, I hope this guide will bring some comfort to you, our solo traveler reader, and allow you to feel much more prepared to face anything that Universal can throw at you.

-I will leave you with one last personal tip.
+I will leave you with one last personal tip for going alone to Halloween Horror Nights.

 Ultimately, Halloween Horror Nights is a fun place to make new friends and get an adrenaline rush from being spooked!
-And this year, being an anniversary year, will be a memorable time to go.
+And this year will be a memorable time to go.

 Have courage, be brave and I hope to see you there!
-What tips would you tell a fellow solo traveler?
+What tips would you tell a fellow traveler who wants to go to Halloween Horror Nights solo?
 Share with us in our Facebook group!

 Until next time, Happy Park Hopping Hipsters!